Oct. 8 - Even as Israeli Prime Minister Ehud Barak repeated his ultimatum

 of Palestinian refugees, " Ashrawi said.

-Israel says the Palestinian protests are orchestrated from above and
+the Palestinian protests are orchestrated from above and

-that its forces are protecting Israeli citizens.
+are protecting Israeli citizens.

 Former Brooklyn Resident Killed